 In addition to a ten cent increase on gasoline and diesel taxes, it is recommended that the fuel tax be indexed to the Consumer Price Index.
-If the federal government had indexed the gasoline and diesel tax to inflation in 1997 an additional \$133.305 billion would have been generated for the country's surface transportation system.
+If the federal had indexed the gasoline and diesel tax to inflation in 1997 an additional \$133.305 billion would have been generated for the country's surface transportation system.
 Additional revenue of \$6.177 billion per year would be generated by 2025.
-If the fuel tax was indexed to inflation, the average American would pay \$2 more each year in fuel taxes.
-(Based on recent increases to the Consumer Price Index).
+If the fuel tax were indexed to inflation, the average American would pay \$2 more each year in fuel taxes.

-Numerous transportation stakeholders will argue that a ten cent increase in the federal fuel tax is woefully inadequate.
+Numerous transportation stakeholders will argue that a ten-cent increase in the federal fuel tax is woefully inadequate.
 Others will argue the fuel tax should not be raised at all.
 The Government Accountability Office estimates that increasing the federal fuel tax by ten cents will address the current shortfall between the revenue currently generated by the fuel tax and current funding obligations.